redpesk-labs/red-pak/QA/REDPAK.HRQ.md

 ### REDWRAP setup isolation of processes

-.REQUIREMENT
+.REQUIREMENT REDPAK.HRQ-R-RED-SET-ISO-PRO

-The program *REDWRAP* shall setup the isolated execution environment, a *REDNODE*, by leveraging linux's namespaces an linux's cgroups.
+The program *REDWRAP* shall setup the isolated execution environment, a *REDNODE*, by leveraging linux's namespaces, linux's cgroups and linux's capabilities.

 In that environment, *REDWRAP* executes an initial command (process) and all its forked subcommands (process).

-When every processes of the isolated environment are terminated, *REDWRAP* terminates isolated execution environment, destroying any artifact living in volatile area.
+When every processes of the isolated environment are terminated, *REDWRAP* terminates isolated execution environment, destroying any artifact living in volatile areas.

 ### REDWRAP always redefines filesystem's root

-.REQUIREMENT
+.REQUIREMENT REDPAK.HRQ-R-RED-ALW-RED-FIL-ROO

 The program *REDWRAP* shall always setup a full filesystem root by leveraging mount namespace.